 Similar to the question about cost, a reasonable amount of time to build a website will depend on depth and scope of the project.
-It is safe to say that the average, minimum time to build a straight forward informational site is one month.
+It is safe to say that the average, minimum time to build a straightforward informational site is one month.
 It is hard to imagine that anyone could do a good job in less time.
 It will take that long simply to collect information, create a site map, do a mock-up of the development, and solicit feedback and approval from everyone or anyone else involved.
 With more functionality and automation the time for site creation expands from to possibly up to a year for a high function site and integrated with other systems.

 Is WordPress just for blogging?

 No. WordPress started as an open source (free) system for bloggers but has grown into a full content management system (CMS).
 WordPress has been around since 2003 and has had many versions as it improved over time.
 Developers have created many plug-ins for use with WordPress that has made it very versatile.
 There are plug-ins for shopping carts, list makers, multimedia galleries, social media integration, etc…

 WordPress works on PHP, a common programming language, which also makes it easier to customize.
 It has also always been focused on security and not being susceptible to hacks.

 All of this makes WordPress an easy CMS used by many business owners, designers, developers.

 How can I make updates to my website after launch?

 Using a CMS like WordPress will allow you or a staff member to enter the dashboard and make simple updates and changes.
 More complicated changes or added functionality might require a designer or coder.
 Another benefit of a CMS like WordPress is that with its history many people have already been exposed to it and you may find someone on staff capable of handling simple day to day updates.